 Operational risk arises from unexpected loss due to inadequate or failed internal processes, people and systems, or from external events (including legal risk).
-Specifically, conduct risk relates to losses, typically from supervisory intervention, caused by misconduct in the insurance market, such as mis-selling or product design that is unsuitable for the intended client.
+Specifically, conduct risk relates to losses, typically from supervisory intervention, caused by misconduct in the insurance market, such as misselling or product design that is unsuitable for the intended client.
+The Undertaking is exposed to conduct risk through the its conduct and that of its associates not being in accordance with our desired culture or defined policies and procedures.
+Conduct risk is intricately tied to the overall management of a business and is therefore the responsibility of each business unit.